Post-alive404/jsp-currencies-html-formatting/README.md

   target currency.
 - `addCurrency` - adds a currency entry: name and universal weight.
 This method is for initializing.

-Note: use BigDecimal scale value of 5 and HALF_UP rounding policy.

 `Currencies` class is used via its child class `CurrenciesOfCurrentTestCase` that initializes itself in constructor by adding all the currencies from current test case file.

 ### JSP pages
-Then implement three JSP pages:
 - [`currencies.jsp`](src/main/webapp/currencies.jsp) - renders a list of currencies in alphabetical order.
 - [`exchangeRates.jsp`](src/main/webapp/exchangeRates.jsp) - renders a list of all the currencies in alphabetical order paired to their exchange rate to a currency given as a param (named "from").
 Note, that a currency given as a param must be excluded from the list: it is